 However, if you are Christmas shopping, and don’t need your items for a couple of months, anyway, this could be a good strategy for you.
 If an item is not in stock and you are waiting for it to come back in store.
 You won’t be able to add it to your existing layby.
 Instead, you may have to look at setting up another agreement or using an alternate purchase method when it is restocked.

 Does layby have limits?

 Stores and retailers may impose certain terms, limits or conditions.
 Some stores may have a price cap on how much you can put under one agreement.
-Smaller stores may be less inclined to let you take a layby on multiple products but may make one-off exceptions.
+Smaller stores may be less likely to let you take a layby on multiple products, but may make one-off exceptions.

 Keep in mind that taking a layby is a commitment to make a purchase.
 While it is much easier than a loan or BNPL contract to break, it is not without fees.
 It may be smart to only utilise a layby if you need a product but would struggle to pay for it otherwise.

 Once an agreement is made and the deposit is placed, you will most likely not be able to modify the layby’s contents.
 If you have had a change of heart about your purchase, you may be better off creating a new layby and cancelling your current one.
 This means you will get an almost full refund and won’t be required to maintain your regular payments.